JadrianBG/JadrianBG.github.io/README.md

 # Jadrian's Page for Coding
-## Where class projects for the MIT xPro Coding Certification program will be stored
+## Where projects for the MIT xPro Coding Certification program will be stored
 <a href="https://github.com/JadrianBG/Pac-Men-Exercise"> Pac Men Exercise </a>

 <a href="https://github.com/JadrianBG/Eye-Exercise"> Eye Movement Exercise </a>